-If you aren't lucky enough to have some fresh crawfish available, you can find frozen tails in a lot of better supermarkets or seafood markets.
+If you aren’t lucky enough to have some fresh crawfish available, you can find frozen tails in a lot of better supermarkets or seafood markets.
 They generally come in 1 pound packages.
 I highly recommend that you use Louisiana crawfish, but read the labels-often times what you find is crawfish from China.
 To me, its the fat in the Louisiana crawfish that makes them sweet.
 The Chinese crawfish taste bitter to me and not sweet like the ones from the Bayou State.
-If you have to use Chinese or anything except Louisiana, rinse them well prior to using, let them drain, then pat them dry with paper towels.
-You can also buy Louisiana crawfish on line at sites like Cajun Grocer or Tony's Seafood (no affiliation with either company).
+If you have to use Chinese or anything except Louisiana, rinse them well prior to use, let them drain, then pat them dry with paper towels.
+You can also buy Louisiana crawfish online at sites like Cajun Grocer or Tony’s Seafood (no affiliation with either company).
+You can also get some great Louisiana Crawfish Tails with the ease of Amazon-ordering by clicking this link.